MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-roles.md

 - Microsoft 365 Defender

-There are two ways to manage access to Microsoft 365 Defender
+There are two roles that can be used to access to Microsoft 365 Defender:
 - **Global Azure Active Directory (AD) roles**
 - **Custom role access**

-The five You can continue to manage access to Microsoft 365 Defender using existing [global roles in Azure Active Directory (AAD)](mtp-permissions.md).
-But the disadvantage of this is that global Azure AD roles might be more access than what's needed for your users.
+You can continue to manage access to Microsoft 365 Defender using existing [Global roles in Azure Active Directory (AAD)](mtp-permissions.md).
+But the disadvantage of this is that users with Global admin Azure AD roles might have more access than what's needed for your users.

 With custom role-based access (RBAC) roles, you can tailor specific access for specific roles.
-Custom roles allow admins to manage permissions according to specific workloads within Microsoft 365 Defender, with the ability to assign dedicated teams per product.
+Custom roles allow admins to manage permissions according to specific workloads within Microsoft 365 Defender, with the ability to assign dedicated teams for each product.

->![NOTE] you can create custom RBAC roles for Defender for Office and Defender for Endpoint.
-However, Microsoft Cloud App Security and Defender for Identity requires setting roles in their respective portals.]
+>![NOTE] You can create custom RBAC roles for Defender for Office and Defender for Endpoint.
+However, Microsoft Cloud App Security and Defender for Identity requires setting roles in their respective portals.

-By allowing admins to manage access to specific data, tasks, and capabilities in Microsoft Defender 365, custom roles offer more fine-grained control than global Azure AD roles do, to grant users only the level of access they need with the least-permissive roles necessary.
+Admins can manage user access to specific data, tasks, and capabilities in Microsoft 365 Defender with custom roles.
+Users are assigned with the least-permissive role necessary and only with the level of access that is required for their role.

-Custom roles are managed per individual workload and control access to workload data within the Microsoft 365 security center.
+Custom roles are managed for each individual workload and control access to workload data within the Microsoft 365 security center.
 For example, permissions granted through Microsoft Defender for **Endpoint** will allow a user to access Endpoint data in the Microsoft 365 security center.
 Permissions granted through Defender for Office 365 allows access to the corresponding **Email & collaboration** data in the Microsoft 365 security center.

 >![NOTE] If you've set up roles for Defender for Endpoint or Defender for Office 365, these access settings will be available in Microsoft 365 Defender.